zcox/gemini-cli-deepagents/README.md

 gemini-cli is most lacking in this area.
 While there are [plans to build subagents](https://github.com/google-gemini/gemini-cli/issues/3132), currently gemini-cli does not support subagents directly.

 One possible hack might be a custom tool that runs `gemini -p "instructions for subagent"`.

+## sqlite3 Tools

+While not formally a part of "deep agents", this repo also provides gemini-cli a few custom tools for working with sqlite3, a local SQL database.

+If a deep agent has access to a file system, shouldn't it also have access to a SQL database?

+GC was also very helpful in actually building these custom tools, using the info in GEMINI.md.

+One fun use of sqlite is getting GC to build the DB for a blog system, populate it with data, and then display a simple blog app in the terminal.